×

 14. They Have No Insecurities

-While women experience more societal pressure, that doesn’t mean men are free and clear.
-From their height to their weight, plenty of men feel the heat from unfair beauty standards.
+While women experience more societal pressure than man, that doesn’t mean guys are free and clear.
+From their height to their weight, plenty of boys feel the heat from unfair beauty standards.
+If anything, sometimes it can feel like their very real issues are swept under the rug.

 15. They Don’t Like Baths